Qiskit/qiskit-cpp/README.md

 $ make
 ```

-If you want to build sampler or transpiler example, you will need one of qiskit-ibm-runtime C or QRMI.
+If you want to build sampler or transpiler example, you will need one of qiskit-ibm-runtime C or QRMI or SQC.

-Then example can be built by setting `QISKIT_IBM_RUNTIME_C_ROOT` or `QRMI_ROOT` to cmake.
+Then example can be built by setting `QISKIT_IBM_RUNTIME_C_ROOT` or `QRMI_ROOT` or `SQC_ROOT` to cmake.

 ```shell-session
 $ cd samples